Earl Brooks: Career

 Brooks managed to finish his career with three finishes in the "top five" 37 finishes in the "top ten," and has led 24 laps prior to retiring from NASCAR.
 Brooks has competed in 43,196 laps of professional stock car racing - the equivalent of driving 33402.1 mi on the back country roads.
 While obtaining an average start of 23rd, he has managed to improve on these starts to finish in 20th place on average.
 Brooks' total career earnings while employed in the NASCAR Cup Series is $125,701 ($ when adjusted for inflation).
-The most money that Earl Brooks would make in a single year was $34,793 back in 1969 ($ when adjusted for inflation).
+The most money that Brooks would make in a single year was $34,793 back in 1969 ($ when adjusted for inflation).

-The preferred ride for Earl Brooks would in the No. 7 Dodge that was sponsored by Reid Trailer Sales and owned by Buddy Arrington.
-While Earl would find much of his success at Chattanooga International Raceway where he would finish an average of 8th place over the course of his NASCAR career, his "poison" would come at Atlanta Motor Speedway where he would finish his races in 31st place on average.
+The preferred ride for Brooks would in the No. 7 Dodge that was sponsored by Reid Trailer Sales and owned by Buddy Arrington.
+While Earl would find much of his success at Chattanooga International Raceway, where he would finish an average of eighth place over the course of his NASCAR career, his "poison" would come at Atlanta Motor Speedway where he would finish his races in 31st place on average.
 Brooks was considered by those who watched him to be more of a dirt racer than a driver who could perform well on paved tracks; especially on intermediate tri-ovals where his average finish was a lowly 28th place compared to the 15th place average that he had on the traditional NASCAR dirt tracks.

-As one of the earliest professionals of any sport, he played the game simply to feed his family and to be a breadwinner to his family.
+As one of the earliest professionals of any sport, Brooks played the game simply to feed his family and to be a breadwinner to his family.
 Brooks never had the money or the time attract corporate sponsors for his racing team.
 His "second job" was being a mechanic for a garage on Lynchburg's Mayflower Drive; where he worked from Monday to Friday to pay off any bills that NASCAR couldn't help with.
-In the summertime, Earl would wear sandals while racing; something that would eventually become banned as NASCAR became more safety conscious.
+In the summertime, Brooks would wear sandals while racing; something that would eventually become banned as NASCAR became more safety conscious.
 Like any other driver who raced during the formative years of NASCAR, Brooks was a humble man who would sometime race for meager "awards" like a block of cheese or a tin of crackers to eat for a snack after the race.

-While Richard Petty and David Pearson could buy new parts for their vehicles through their corporate sponsors, Earl had to scrounge around for vehicle components.
+While Richard Petty and David Pearson could buy new parts for their vehicles through their corporate sponsors, Brooks had to scrounge around for vehicle components.
 Due to Brooks being unable to win a race in the NASCAR Cup Series, he is ineligible for the NASCAR Hall of Fame.